eloj/radix-sorting/README.md

 ```

 The function `radix_sort_u32()` builds on `counting_sort_rec_sk()` in a straight-forward manner
 by introducing four counting sort passes.
-It's _unrolled_ by design, to show off the pattern.
+The outer (pass) loop is _unrolled_ by design, to show off the pattern.

 The four histograms are generated in one pass through the input.
 These are re-processed into prefix sums
 in a separate pass.
 A speed vs memory trade-off can be had by not pre-computing all the histograms.